raveeshm2/stock-price-checker-client/readme.md

 This app can also be setup on your mobile phone.
 Just delpoy the app on a server, something like (heroku or netlify) and open the deployed URL in chrome.

 Since it's PWA, you'll get an option to add the app to your home screen.
-From there it can be used as a native app without opening the browser every time
+From there it can be used as a native app without opening the browser every time.
+Now you can tap on the notification alerts to open the stock watchlist.

 This app also updates stock prices added to watchlist in real time during market hours (9AM - 4 PM) [can be configured in the server app]